Bible translations into Ukrainian

 The known history of Bible translation into Ukrainian began in the 16th century with Peresopnytsia Gospels, which included only four Gospels of the New Testament.

 However, the first mention of the already available translations of the Gospels and the Psalms into Old East Slavic language dates back to the stay of Saints Cyril and Methodius in Chersonesos in 860 or 861.
 Even then, these translations were at their disposal, that is, before the Moravian mission of Cyril and Methodius.
-Thus, translations began to spread in the territories of modern Ukraine, which was later reflected in translations into Ukrainian.
+Thus, translations began to spread in the territories of modern Ukraine, which were later reflected in translations into Ukrainian.

 Later in 17th-19th centuries, when the Ukrainian territory was a part of the Russian Empire, several other translations were made secretly because of the Russian Government restrictions on Ukrainian language.

 At present there are several translations of Holy Scripture into Ukrainian: